UCP'S directors

 John previously served as the Executive Director of a large East Coast non-profit that supports adults with disabilities through residential, recreational, and supported employment services.
 Prior to his work on the east coast, John spent 10 years in Oregon, where he served adults and youth with disabilities in several different capacities.
 John is committed to the mission and values of UCP, and is excited to have returned to the Northwest community.
 In his free time, he enjoys rock climbing and exploring Oregon’s outdoor spaces with his wife and two sons. |

-ESTHER LARGE, FINANCE DIRECTOR
+Jerry Hoffert, FINANCE DIRECTOR

-SUZANNAH NEWMAN, JD, PHR, HUMAN RESOURCE DIRECTOR
+SUZANNAH NEWMAN, JD, PHR, HUMAN RESOURCES DIRECTOR

 Suzannah has a law degree from Lewis & Clark College and is certified as a Professional in Human Resources.
 She joined UCP in 2016 as the HR Director.
 Previously, she worked in human resource management at a civil legal services non-profit.